Derivation of Coulomb's law based on a mechanical model of electromagnetic field and a spherical source and sink model of electric charges: Forces acting on spherical sources and spherical sinks in ideal fluids

 Theorem \ref{force exerted on spherical sources or spherical sinks by fluids} only considers the situation that the spherical sources or spherical sinks are at rest in fluids.
-Now let us consider the case that the spherical sources or spherical sinks are moving in fluid.
+Now we consider the case that the spherical sources or spherical sinks are moving in fluid.